grpc/grpc-swift/README.md

 gRPC Swift's platform support is identical to the [platform support of Swift NIO][swift-nio-platforms].

-Note that gRPC Swift uses NIO 2 and therefore requires Swift to be version 5.0 or higher.
+Note that gRPC Swift uses NIO 2 and requires Swift to be version 5.1 or higher.

 ## Getting gRPC Swift